 The Contractor shall have an ongoing program of performance improvement projects that focus on clinical and non-clinical areas, as specified in the AMPM, and that involve the following [42 CFR 438.240(b)(1) and (d)(1)]:

 - 1. Measurement of performance using objective quality indicators - 2.
 Implementation of system interventions to achieve improvement in quality - 3.
 Evaluation of the effectiveness of the interventions - 4.
-Planning and initiation of activities for increasing or sustaining improvement performance measure description utilizes the methodology established in CMS "Form 416" which can be found on the AHCCCS website.
+Planning and initiation of activities for increasing or sustaining improvement

 Performance Measures: